One of the lasting legacies of Goa's colonial past are the magnificent palatial mansions now known as heritage homes.

 During Portuguese rule wealthy Goan merchants and high ranking officials built magnificent residential houses on land granted to them by the Portuguese.
 The design of these homes was inspired by European architectural styles, using local materials such as red literate stone and terracotta roof tiles from Mangalore in neighbouring Karnataka.
 The furnishings and decorations came from all around the world - mirrors from Venice, Chandeliers from Belgium, porcelain from China and tapestries from Portugal, while the rosewood furniture was exquisitely carved by local craftsmen.

 Many of these homes are still occupied by the ancestors of the original owners and some can be visited by appointment only.
-Others have been transformed into wonderful boutique hotels, such as Casa Anjuna pictured above, and another is now a museum.
+Others have been transformed into wonderful boutique hotels and one is now a museum.

 Heritage Goa Excursion

 This fascinating tour explores Goa's colonial past visiting museums, mansions and churches including the heritage home, Menezes Braganza Pereira house, in the village of Chandor.
 This 350-year-old mansion is now home to a fabulous museum of chandeliers, paintings, porcelain and period furniture.
 Another stop is to see the 213-year-old Palace in Quepem, built by a Portuguese noble man, the founder of Quepem town.
 Surrounded by lush exotic gardens, the house itself is a wonderful mix of both Hindu and Portuguese architectural styles.

 Visit our website for more on this and other excursions in Goa.

 Panjim Inn, Central Goa